-Holi holds a special place in the hearts of Mathura’s residents.
+Holi holds a special place in the hearts of the residents of Mathura.
 Every year, the town bursts into life with colors, hues, and all the festive energy you can fathom.
-If you see gujiya, thandai, gulaal, and water balloons, and you know that Mathura is gearing up for Holi.
-The celebrations in 2025 will be no different, as the town showcases its beloved festival.
-From traditional performances and folk dances to joyful celebrations with colors, the residents pour their heart and soul into this occasion.
+If you see gujiya, thandai, gulaal, and water balloons, you know that Mathura is gearing up for Holi.
+The celebrations in 2026 will be no different, as the town showcases its beloved festival.
+Residents enthusiastically participate in traditional performances and folk dances, celebrating with vibrant colors and heartfelt joy.

 Read our article below to discover what Holi celebrations in Mathura are like and learn how you can make your own celebrations just as enjoyable and meaningful.

-Holi will be celebrated on March 14th, Friday.
-The celebrations begin a day earlier on March 13th with Holika Dahan, which is known as Chhoti Holi.
-On this evening, people gather around bonfires to perform rituals celebrating the victory of good over evil, remembering the legend of Prahlad and Holika.
+Holi will be celebrated on March 4th.
+The celebrations begin a day earlier on March 3rd with Holika Dahan, known as Chhoti Holi.
+On this evening, people gather around bonfires to perform rituals celebrating the victory of good over evil, when we remember the legends of Prahlad and Holika.
 The next day is Dhulandi, the main Holi celebration.
 People come together to play with colors, enjoy festive music, and share sweets like gujiya and thandai.

 What is special about Holi in Mathura?